Exceptional spectrum and dynamic magnetization: Abstract

 \section{Abstract}

-{A macroscopic effect can be induced by a local non-Hermitian term, when it manifests simultaneously level coalescence of a full real degeneracy spectrum, leading to exceptional spectrum.
+A macroscopic effect can be induced by a local non-Hermitian term in a many-body system, when it manifests simultaneously level coalescence of a full real degeneracy spectrum, leading to exceptional spectrum.
 In this paper, we propose a family of systems that support such an intriguing property.
 It is generally consisted of two arbitrary identical Hermitian sub-lattices in association with unidirectional couplings between them.
-We show exactly that all single-particle eigenstates coalesce in pairs, even only single unidirectional coupling appears.
+We show exactly that all single-particle eigenstates coalesce in pairs even only single unidirectional coupling appears.
+It means that all possible initial states obey the exceptional dynamics, resulting in some macroscopic phenomena, which never appears in a Hermitian system.
 As an application, we study the dynamic magnetization induced by complex fields in an itinerant electron system.
 It shows that an initial saturated ferromagnetic state at half-filling can be driven into its opposite state according to the dynamics of high-order exceptional point.
+Any Hermitian quench term cannot realize a steady opposite saturated ferromagnetic state.
 Numerical simulations for the dynamical processes of magnetization are performed for several representative situations, including lattice dimensions, global random and local impurity distributions.
-It shows that the dynamic magnetization processes exhibit universal behavior.}
+It shows that the dynamic magnetization processes exhibit universal behavior.